jovanovic-djo/car-value-score-prediction/README.md

 ## Detailed Milestones Guide
 ###### The purpose of this guide is to highlight the approach, directories and files for each milestone. <br /> As mentioned, the structure of the project is not organized by milestones, but instead by intuitive and practical structure.
-#### 1. Problem Understanding and Exploratory Data Analysis
+### 1. Problem Understanding and Exploratory Data Analysis
 - First step was to explore data files.
 Only usable files were dataset by itself and information about dataset.
 - Both instances of data are saved in data/unclean directory.
 - Dataset is in .csv format (car_dataset.csv) and information is converted into .md file so it can be interpreted as README file within /unclean directory.
 - Notebook (Jupyter) for exploratory data analysis is created in /notebooks folder (exploratory_data_analysis.ipynb)
-- Dataset is imported, and basic information about dataset is printed.
+- Dataset is imported, and basic information and details about dataset is printed.
 - Visualizations are created and saved into graphs/eda directory (eda - exploratory data analysis).
 Types of visualizations are:
-  - Merged count of attributes through classes graph (bar plot)
+  - Merged count of attributes through classes graph (bar plot): For each attribute, its distinct values are counted and showed in 6 graphs, one for each feature, along with one additional graph which represent score (class_value) values count in dataset
-  - Merged proportion of attributes through classes graph (bar plot)
+  - Merged proportion of attributes through classes graph (bar plot): Shows distribution of score values over features in proportion from 0-1.
+For each feature value, score occurrence is displayed on the bar
-  - Separated count of attributes through classes graph (bar plot)
+  - Separated count of attributes through classes graph (bar plot): Plot with similar output as the previous one, but instead, it separates bars and displays count instead of proportion of the distribution
+  - Cramer's V (phi) correlation plot (heatmap): This visualization shows the strength of relationships between categorical variables, where darker colors indicate stronger correlations between features, helping identify which variables are most strongly related to the car's class value and to each other.
+Values range from 0 (no association) to 1 (perfect association), making it easy to spot the most influential features for predicting car classifications
+  - Parallel coordinates plot (parcoord): Each vertical axis represents a different feature, and each line crossing through these axes represents a single car instance, with the line color indicating its classification (unacceptable, acceptable, very good and good).
+This shows patterns across multiple features simultaneously which combinations typically lead to specific classifications
 ##### Conclusion:
+###### Values are evenly distributed along all features, which means every feature has same total number of distinct values (example: safety values are evenly distributed into low, mid and high, with total count of 576 per mentioned value)
+###### Scores are uneven, and data samples for some score values (class_value = 'unacc') are drastically greater that other ones, which drives to conclusion that this dataset would need some enhacements in terms of additional data collection or better distribution of score values
+###### Visualizations that are created are suitable for showcasing most important insights in dataset structure and value distribution
-#### 2. Data Cleaning and Feature Engineering
+### 2. Data Cleaning and Feature Engineering
 - For data cleaning, corresponding Jupyter notebook is created in /notebooks directory (data_preparation.ipynb)
 - Dataset is imported and checked for null values or anomalies again.
 - Ordinal and Label encoding is applied to dataset